-Prerequisite: MTH 090 or appropriate mathematics placement score
+Prerequisite: MTH 090 with grade of "C" or higher, or appropriate mathematics placement score

 This course is a review of the fundamental arithmetic and algebra operations.
 The topics include the numbers of ordinary arithmetic and their properties; integers and rational numbers; the solving of equations; polynomials and factoring; and an introduction to systems of equations and graphs.